- United States

 Red Star continued his studies at the San Francisco Art Institute, where he began to push the traditional boundaries of the surface of a painting.
-But even as his style evolved, Red Star has stuck with subjects associated with the late 19th century life of his people—he uses images, designs, and even colors that are specifically Crow.
+Even as his style evolved, Red Star stuck with subjects associated with the late 19th century life of his people, using images, designs, and even colors that are specifically Crow.
 Today his home and studio are in Red Lodge, Montana.

 "I was taught the old ways, the traditional way to paint with oils, on canvas, the color wheel—that’s my training.
 I use the knowledge that I acquired through my schooling and my museum visits all over the world, and I take all of that into my studio and put something on the canvas.
 And in my case, I break a lot of rules.
 Rules that are standard, that you cannot deviate from.
 I tell students, 'you have to be knowledgeable.
 You have to know what you’re breaking before you break it.'" —Kevin Red Star